vamsiac/iOS-Tech-Task/README.md

  - Showcase what you can do.

 ### API Usage
-You will find the Networking methods and Models for requests and responses ready-made in the project.
+You will find the Networking methods and Models for requests and responses ready-made in Networking module in the project.

 #### Base URL & Test User
 The base URL for the moneybox sandbox environment is `https://api-test02.moneyboxapp.com/`. </br>